maimon33/inst_linux/README.md

-# inst_linux
+# inst

-Easily get a linux distro on AWS
+Easily get an instance on AWS

+**WIP!**
+Right now all you get is an Ubuntu 16.04 in eu-west-1

 **Prerequisites**<br>
 Prior to using this tool you'll need to set boto config to grant access to your AWS account.<br>